ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Conclusion

 It depends on the clients environment wether Angular should be chosen.
 You have to ask the right questions.
 Do you need Ionic for mobile applications or progressive web apps?
 Do you have a complex business logic in your project or a stand alone application?
 Do some Angular apps in the project already exist?
-Are there developers available who know Angular or TypeScript or a similar programming language?
 If one or more questions can be answered with yes, then Angular is a really good choice you can take.
+Additionally are there developers available who know Angular or TypeScript or a similar programming language?
+Angular has very large strengths in the development of detached progressive web apps in the form of single page apps.

 On the develpers site, the following chart shows the technology’s satisfaction ratio over its total usage (Source: [stateofjs.com][44]).